jespercockx/popl19-tutorial/outline.md

 Running example:

-* type-checker and interpreter for simple typed language
+* type-checker and interpreter for simply typed language
 * FFI binding to parser

 Language: WHILE-language